Tundra Space

 Summary

-The primary purpose of this phase I/II study is to evaluate whether partially matched, ≥2/6 HLA-matched, viral specific T cells have efficacy against adenovirus and CMV in subjects who have previously received any type of allogeneic HCT or solid organ transplant (SOT), or have compromised immunity.
-Reconstitution of anti-viral immunity by donor-derived cytotoxic T lymphocytes has shown promise in preventing and treating infections with adenovirus and CMV.
+The primary purpose of this phase I/II study is to evaluate whether partially matched, ≥2/6 HLA-matched, viral specific T cells have efficacy against adenovirus, CMV or EBV in subjects who have previously received any type of allogeneic HCT or solid organ transplant (SOT), or have compromised immunity.
+Reconstitution of anti-viral immunity by donor-derived cytotoxic T lymphocytes has shown promise in preventing and treating infections with DNA viruses.
 However, the weeks taken to prepare patient-specific products, and cost associated with products that may not be used limits their value.
 In this trial, we will evaluate viral specific T cells generated by gamma capture technology.
 Eligible patients will include HCT and/or SOT recipients, and/or patients with compromised immunity who have adenovirus or CMV infection or refractory viremia that is persistent despite standard therapy.
 Infusion of the cellular product will be assessed for safety and efficacy.

-Official title: Viral Specific T-Lymphocytes by Cytokine Capture System (CCS) to Treat Infection With Adenovirus or Cytomegalovirus After Hematopoietic Cell Transplantation or Solid Organ Transplantation and in Patients With Compromised Immunity
+Official title: Viral Specific T-Lymphocytes by Cytokine Capture System (CCS) to Treat Infection With Adenovirus, Cytomegalovirus or Epstein-Barr Virus After Hematopoietic Cell Transplantation or Solid Organ Transplantation and in Patients With Compromised Immunity

 Key Details